devwdougherty/personal-developer-wiki/Programming Languages & Frameworks/Java/Spring Framework/Book 1 - Annotations.md

 # Book 1 - Annotations

+## Context

++ `@Configuration`: Indicates that a class declares one or more @Bean methods and may be processed by Spring container to generate bean definitions and service requests for those beans at runtime.

+## Stereoptypes

++ `@Component`: When definied in some place of the code, indicates that an annotated class is a "component".
+Those classes are considered as candidates for auto-detecntion when using annotation-based configuration and classpath scanning.

-## Spring Beans
+## Factory

-### @Qualifier
++ `@Autowired`: Apply dependecy injection of a necessary bean in your class.
+Also called "field injection".
+It's considered a bad way to declare your class dependencies directly.

-By default, Spring resolve autowired entries by type.
++ `@Qualifier`: By default, Spring resolve autowired entries by type.
 Use @Qualifier to avoid SpringBoot misunderstanding about which Bean would be injected on Dependency Injection.
 Create a dependency with a @Qualifier or call a @Qualifier in your injection.e.g.:

 ```java
 @Component
 @Qualifier("myBeanSameTypeA")